Strategic Memo of

 This Strategic Memo proposes The Deal of the Century: a bold, US-China-led global AI treaty that will: secure American economic leadership, durably contain China, halt the uncontrolled race to ASI, and clear the path for safe, AI-driven innovation, leading to unimagined abundance and flourishing — via a Human-First approach favored by the MAGA base.

-We discovered that most key influencers of Trump's AI policy share deeply-held non-secular humanist values and visions of AI.
+We discovered that most key influencers of Trump's AI policy share deeply-held humanist values and visions of a "human-first AI".
 We deeply profiled them, developed arguments that can move them, and created a roadmap for their convergence into an alliance with sufficient critical mass.
 The window is narrow, but it is open.
 Just as Oppenheimer and Acheson spurred Truman to act, the right voices today have a historical calling to empower Trump to seize this political moment, turning an existential risk into the greatest deal of his life.

-We are already at work on a follow-up version of the Strategic Memo of The Deal of the Century, version 3.0 due on January 15th, 2026.
+We are already at work on a follow-up version of the Strategic Memo of The Deal of the Century, version 3.0 due on February 28th, 2026.

 Reach out to us or Join Us to help make it even more convincing.